nathantypanski/nathantypanski.com/blog/2014-08-03-a-vim-like-emacs-config.md

 (package-initialize)
 ```

 Once you've added the above to that file, you can evaluate each of these expressions inside Emacs with `C-x C-e`.
 To evaluate an expression, position the cursor outside and following the expression and hit that keybinding.
-This runs the command `pp-eval-last-sexp`, which evaluates the [symbolic expression](http://en.wikipedia.org/wiki/S-expression) before your cursor and pretty-prints the output.
+This runs the command `eval-last-sexp`, which evaluates the [symbolic expression](http://en.wikipedia.org/wiki/S-expression) before your cursor and pretty-prints the output.

+You'll need to do this in order (i.e., evaluate the `setq` expression first), or it won't work.

 ### Installing Evil